kkmanuu/kkmanuu/README.md

 💫 About Me:

-🔭 I’m currently studying at Microverse, an online training school where I code 8 hours a day remotely with other developers
+🔭 I graduated from Microverse, an online training school where I coded 8 hours a day remotely with other developers.

 👯 I’m looking to collaborate on Open Source Projects